stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 You might also have heard of fixed effects as "de-meaning."

-"De-meaning" comes in as the idea that we can generate our fixed effects estimator by calculating the mean value over all time periods for a particular country, and then subtract that from our original equation.
-In that case, then the coefficient of interest on a regressor can be described as giving us the deviation in our regressor *relative to the country's mean value over all years*.
+"De-meaning" comes in as the idea that we can generate a fixed effects estimator by calculating the mean value over all time periods for each country, and then subtract that from our original equation.

+In that case, then the coefficient of interest can be described as giving us the change in GHG per capita of a change in GDP per capita *relative to the country's mean GDP per capita over all the years we observe it*.

 These are equivalent, but one way of describing it might stick in your head better.